radeonxray/DB-Assignment4/README.md

 As there are several ways of taking a backup of a database, you must explain in the readme file which technique you have used.

+### Setup Guide

+Setup VM, Vagrant and Docker

+*Please note the IP address you've selected for your Vagrant-setup, because you will need this later!
+Default its 192.168.33.10*

+Download and install the latest version of [Mysql WorkBench](https://dev.mysql.com/downloads/workbench/), which we will be using later to inspect the Database.

+***Note***: If you are using a older version of Workbench, you might not be able to connect to the server!
+I've tried to apply the following [guides](https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server) for older Workbench-versions and Sequel Pro, but to no avail.

+When running your VM in a Terminal/Bash-window, run the following command to get the latest version of mySQL for your Docker:
+`docker pull mysql:latest`

+Run the following command to setup the Docker Container with a mysql-server:
+`docker run --name my_mysql -v $(pwd)/mysql_databasefiles:/var/lib/mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=iphone2019 -d mysql`

 ### Notes

 Docker Container IP / Vagrant IP: 192.168.33.10